-First off, when one thinks of a bully, one thinks of an oafish character lacking in any real skill or craft.
+First off, when the term "bully" comes to mind, one thinks of an oafish character lacking in any real skill or craft.
 We should not think of Brock this way.
 By the time he finished his NCAA career, Brock had developed some real skills.
 Trust me, if he consisted of nothing more than big muscles, he never would have accomplished anything on the Division I level.
 I can't find the footage anymore, but if you watched highlights of Lesnar wrestling, you would see a fairly wide variety of impressive moves.

 The Brock Lesnar who won an NCAA title did so with both brawn and technical merit.
 We know this because we have a look at the lack of skills Lesnar exhibited early on in college.
 Which brings me to my second point.

-Bully usually also means lazy.
-Brock Lesnar may be a lot of things, but lazy ain't one of them, and I can prove it.
+Describing someone as a bully usually implies a certain amount of laziness.
+Brock Lesnar may be a lot of things, but lazy ain't one of them.

 First, we know Lesnar put in his time in the weight room.
 His biography claims that he weighed 210 pounds when he first walked on campus as a freshman at Bismark State, and two and a half years later he laced up shoes for the University of Minnesota at a chiseled 275 pounds.
 Look, I know what you are thinking; I understand completely.
 The amount of muscle put on by Lesnar ought to raise an eyebrow or two, particularly in this day and age.
 Even so, if I were to spend a decade subsisting off a diet of only raw shark and bison while receiving a constant stream of intravenous mountain gorilla hormones, I would not look like Brock Lesnar unless I pumped some serious iron.
 PEDs or not, to achieve his physique, Lesnar had to work his ass off in the weight room.

 By a piece of divine luck, someone's Youtube account features a video of Brock wrestling as a freshman in college.
-With some detective work, I have determined with a fair amount of certainty that this match took place at the 1996 Kaufman-Brand Open, an early season college wrestling tournament featuring an "open" format where wrestlers often compete unattached to any school, thus allowing them to preserve their "redshirt" status.
-Lesnar's faces the University of Nebraska's Ryan Tobin.
-Tobin usually wrestles in the 197 pound weightclass, but that season he had decided to redshirt and wrestle at heavyweight (275 pounds) at opens like the Kaufman-Brand.
+Doing some deft detective work, I have determined with a fair amount of certainty that this match took place at the 1996 Kaufman-Brand Open, an early season college wrestling tournament featuring an "open" format where wrestlers often compete unattached to any school, thus allowing them to preserve their redshirt status.
+Lesnar faces the University of Nebraska's Ryan Tobin.
+Tobin usually wrestled in the 197 pound weightclass, but that season he had decided to redshirt and wrestle at heavyweight (275 pounds) at opens like the Kaufman-Brand.
 Tobin just came off a third place finish in the NCAA the previous year, and would place fourth the year after this.
 He was really really good, but this should not prevent you from noticing objective flaws in Lesnar's wrestling.